syncfusion-content/maui-docs/MAUI/ImageEditor/Save.md

 ---
 layout: post
-title: Annotation in .NET MAUI ImageEditor control | Syncfusion
+title: Save in .NET MAUI ImageEditor control | Syncfusion
-description: Learn here all about the save feature of Syncfusion .NET MAUI ImageEditor (SfImageEditor) control and more.
+description: Learn here all about save support in the Syncfusion .NET MAUI ImageEditor(SfImageEditor) control.
-platform: MAUI
+platform: .NET MAUI
 control: SfImageEditor
 documentation: ug
 ---

 # Save in .NET MAUI ImageEditor (SfImageEditor)

-## Save
+The Image Editor control in .NET MAUI allows you to save the edited image as PNG and JPEG.

-The Image Editor control saves the edited image as PNG and JPEG.
+To save the modified image, you can use the `Save` method, which accepts parameters such as file name, file type, file path, and image size.
+The supported file types for saving are PNG and JPEG.
+You can also save the image by clicking the save button on the toolbar.

-The `Save` method is used to save the modified image as an image, and it accepts a file name, file type, file path, image size as parameters.
-The file type parameter supports PNG and JPEG.
-It also saves an image by clicking the save button from the toolbar and the supported file types are PNG and JPEG.
+{% tabs %}

 {% highlight C# %}